Effective Date: January 1, 2023

 - customers and third party business partners, as necessary in connection with business operations;

 - service providers and suppliers (for example IT companies and others who we engage to provide us services or to whom we outsource work to);

 - distributors and sales representatives;

-- professional advisors (such as our accountants or legal counsel); and
+- professional advisors (such as our accountants or legal counsel);

-- government entities and regulatory authorities.
+- government entities and regulatory authorities; and

 We have centralized certain aspects of our data processing and administration in accordance with applicable laws in order to allow us to better manage our business.
-That centralization may result in our sharing your personal information with our affiliates.
+That centralization may result in our providing your personal information to our affiliates.
 For example, your personal information may be provided to managers or staff of our affiliates in other locations to enable those affiliates to provide us with support services.

 As we continue to develop our business, we may buy or sell businesses in transactions such as mergers, reorganizations, acquisitions, or the purchase of all or a portion of business assets.
 We or our assets may also be purchased in these types of transactions.
 Personal information is often transferred as part of these transactions.